gspindles/mj-score-eval/README.md

 ### 13.0 Bonus Tiles

-#### 13.1.1 Non-seat Flower (偏花) : 2 per tile
-A flower tile which is not proper to one's seat.

-#### 13.1.2 Non-seat Season (偏季) : 2 per tile
+#### 13.1 Bonus Flower / Season (花季牌) : 2 per tile
-A season tile which is not proper to one's seat.

-#### 13.1.3 Seat Flower (正花) : 4 per tile
-A flower tile which is proper to one's seat.

-#### 13.1.4 Seat Season (正季) : 4 per tile
-A season tile which is proper to one's seat.
+Each flower or season bonus tile is worth 2 points unless completing the set.

-Upon drawing the last flower/season to complete a flower/season kongs, player only draw one extra tile.
+Note: Upon drawing the last flower/season to complete a flower/season kongs, player only draw one extra tile.
 Player does NOT draw two tiles from the tail wall (one from flower and one from declaring kongs).

 #### 13.2.1 All Flowers (齊四花) : 15
 A complete set of all 4 Flower tiles.

 #### 13.2.2 All Seasons (齊四季) : 15
 A complete set of all 4 Season tiles.

 #### 13.3 All Bonus Tiles (八仙過海) : 80
 Gathering all flowers and seasons to instantly win the game.
 If a player has 7 of the bonus tile and another player draws the last remaining bonus tile, then the first said player can steal and win.